How to enable nested virtualisation¶

 Limitations of nested virtualisation¶

-Nested virtualisation has some key limitations you’d need to consider.
-Namely, not all KVM features will be available for instances running nested VMs and actions such as migrating or saving the parent instance will not be possible until the nested instance is stopped.
+Nested virtualisation has some key limitations you’d need to consider, namely that not all KVM features will be available for instances running nested VMs, and actions such as migrating or saving the parent instance will not be possible until the nested instance is stopped.